roman-milk/roman-milk.github.io/three-tales-wifey-girl-and-hubby.md

  Amy's great -- petite, hot, nice tits, only 31 years old, seven years less than me -- but she can be controlling.
 I think, between the hot sex and my disdain for confrontation, I allowed the marriage to continue so I wouldn't have to go through some yelling matches if we got divorced.
 It crimped my sex life, but between Susan, Haley (the young-20's receptionist at the company), and Alexa (a 30 year old dancer, whose dance studio I remodeled), I still had plenty of cunt to keep my throbbing dick happy most weeks.
 I just had to fit in the sex between the demands of running my own business and the expectations of my blissfully ignorant wife.

  Again wanting to avoid confrontation on the home front, I reached down to pull up my pants and fish out my cellphone -- while not stopping the sex with Susan.
 The blonde slut quieted down, smiling to herself, allowing my time to talk to wifey while blondie kept getting my erection shoved up her pussy.
 I might have been a little testy with Amy, as I answered the call, but I defended myself right away -- saying, I'm at an appointment, I told you that.
 My tone didn't phase Amy; she seemed in an unnaturally good mood.
 Still coming home by 5?
 I said, maybe 5:30 or 6.
 Amy actually giggled at my response -- she just said, the earlier I get home, the more I'd be happy, but it was up to me when I could get home.
-Report_Story #4